 - AccuSoft bristles

-- Sturdy & durable
+- Sturdy and durable

-- Minor fraying
+- Minor fraying on the ends

 Buy on Amazon

-- There are 3 brushes in the set
+- Three brushes come in the set

-- Great price to quality ratio
+- Great price-to-quality ratio

 - Stiffer bristles

-- All three brushes are the same length
+- All three brushes are equal widths

 Buy on Amazon